Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments: Reservoir engineering with driven-damped spins

 with dressed decay rates

-When the spin level splitting $\mathcal{E}_\ell$ is in resonance with a gap in the system, and the spin decay rate is larger than the effective system-spin coupling, the spin can be traced out, yielding effective transition rates between the bosonic-chain eigenstates, ruled by a Lorentzian bath spectral density.
-To show this, we start by formally diagonalizing the bosonic chain, $\hat{H}_S=\sum_j E_j \hat{b}_j^\dagger \hat{b}_{j}$ with $\ket{j}=\hat{b}_j^\dagger \ket{v}$ the single-particle eigenstates and $\ket{v}$ the vacuum.
-In interaction picture with respect to the bare energies of the bosonic chain and spin, the Hamiltonian reads
+as given in Eq.~(4) of the main text.
+When the spin level splitting $\mathcal{E}_\ell$ is in resonance with a level spacing in the system, and the spin decay rate is larger than the effective system-spin coupling, the spin can be traced out, yielding effective transition rates between the bosonic-chain eigenstates, ruled by a Lorentzian bath spectral density.
+To show this, we start by formally diagonalizing the bosonic chain, $\hat{H}_S=\sum_i E_i \hat{c}_i^\dagger \hat{c}_{i}$ with $\ket{i}=\hat{c}_i^\dagger \ket{v}$ the single-particle eigenstates and $\ket{v}$ the vacuum.
+In the interaction picture with respect to the bare energies of the bosonic chain and spin, the Hamiltonian reads

 where $E_{ij}=E_i-E_j$, and